Psri-01/Australia-AI-Research-Hackathon/README.md

 Vibe Refinery is an AI-powered code review and documentation system that integrates with Git as a pre-commit hook.
 It uses LangChain + LangGraph to refactor code, add comments, and generate documentation.

 🏗️ Architecture Overview
-The project has two main workflows:
+The project has the main workflow:

-UI Agent (app.py) – Interactive Streamlit interface for live code refinement Git Hook Agent (main.py) – Auto-runs on git commit to enhance staged files Both workflows are defined in graph.py using LangGraph state machines.
+Git Hook Agent (main.py) – Auto-runs on git commit to enhance staged files This is defined in graph.py using LangGraph state machines.

 Workflow for New Devs
 # 1. Clone the repository